Operating the Computer Mouse

 Verbal response or hold up Yes or No card

-Hold up or points to Yes or No card
+Hold up or point to Yes or No card

 And I don’t have a face.